johne18/ml_learnings/README.md

   - Visualizations and analyses
   - What I've learned and additional analyses

-Feel free to message or connect with me on LinkedIn too: https://www.linkedin.com/in/jsanti28/
+Feel free to message or connect with me on LinkedIn:

+https://www.linkedin.com/in/jsanti28/